ChaitanyaVSH/Kotlin/src/README2.md

 Inheritance

-1. Make the parent class open
+Make the parent class open to make it inheritable.

 Syntax